mariuszjanuszko/jagiellonia-football-db/README.md

 	⚽ Results and opponents for matches played at 'Chorten' stadium with attendance ≥ 19,000

 	🔍 Search transfers involving a specific club name (case-insensitive) with details on type, direction, and fee

+	📅 Matches played after the first international break of the 2025/26 season, including date, opponent, result, and match outcome (Victory / Draw / Defeat)

 ---